redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 Operators contain the operators we wish to configure on the cluster and the details of how we would like them to be configured.

-The operators folder general follows a pattern where each folder in `operators` is intended to be a seperate ArgoCD application.
+The operators folder general follows a pattern where each folder in `operators` is intended to be a separate ArgoCD application.
 The majority of the folder structure utilized inside of those folders is a direct reference to the [redhat-cop/gitops-catalog](https://github.com/redhat-cop/gitops-catalog).
 When attempting to add new operators to the cluster, be sure to check there first and feel free to contribute new components back to the catalog as well!

 ## Updating the ArgoCD Groups